Groupe3-Capstone-Project/CapstoneProject/README.md

 **Route:** `DELETE /api/users/:userId`

 **Description:** This route allows administrators to delete a user by providing their user ID.
+It makes the user inactive by changing the value of isActive to false

 **Request Parameters:**
 - `userId`: ID of the user to be deleted.